sebagun/MpInstallmentsCalculator/README.md

 ------------

 * [Damián Noseda](https://github.com/dnoseda) - Automatically put the item price if the user is in a MercadoLibre's product page
+* [Iván Pianciola](https://github.com/pulsovisual) - Brand new logo and nice ideas for the next UI design

 Third parties
 -------------